 - Drawing up a costing and schedule

-- Once the budget and schedule have been validated, create the mockups/wireframes and project tree structure.
+– After validating the budget and schedule, create the mockups/wireframes and the project tree structure

-- The project manager steers the project and ensures that it stays on schedule, acting as the interface between the customer and our teams, so you have a single point of contact.
+– The project manager manages the project and ensures that the schedule is respected by being the interface between the client and our teams, you have a single point of contact

 - After validation of the mockups and wireframes, we produce the creative mock-ups and submit them for validation.

-We'll take you through the various aspects of mobile application architecture, a fast-growing field.
-Covering design fundamentals, current methodologies, as well as future challenges and trends, we offer an in-depth perspective on the crucial role of architecture in mobile application development.
+We propose to present the different aspects of the architecture of mobile applications, a growing field.
+By covering design fundamentals, current methodologies, and upcoming challenges and trends, we offer an in-depth perspective on the crucial role of architecture in mobile application development.

 What is mobile application architecture?

-Mobile application architecture refers to the implementation of the key elements of an application to ensure its stability, performance and efficiency.
-It's like the application framework that holds all the components together.
-Architecture determines how the various elements interact with each other, how they evolve and how they are maintained.
+Mobile application architecture refers to the implementation of the key elements of an application to ensure its stability, performance, and efficiency.
+It's like the framework of the application that holds all the components together.
+The architecture determines how the different elements interact with each other, how they evolve, and how they are maintained.

-Mobile application architecture can be defined as the logical structure of an application, including the methods, functions, classes, relationships and interactions between them.
-In short, it's the blueprint you follow to design and build your application.
+Mobile app architecture can be defined as the logical structure of an application, which includes methods, functions, classes, relationships, and interactions between them.
+In short, it is the plan you follow to design and build your application.

 Mobile application architecture plays a crucial role in determining the success of an application.
-It helps to understand how the various application components interact with each other, facilitating their integration and maintenance.
-It also helps avoid costly errors by providing a clear overview of how source code should be organized and structured.
+It helps understand how the various components of the application interact with each other, thus facilitating their integration and maintenance.
+Furthermore, it helps avoid costly mistakes by providing a clear overview of how the source codes should be organized and structured.

 Basic principles of mobile application architecture